-Impact Description Assessment Method overview Improved Improvements the condition and appearance Quantitative Application of Monash amenity of public transport will improve the overall Quantitutive University Public amenicy experience and of public transport users Transport Amenity Values Improved amenity can be delivered through to public transport users the reforms to physical infrastructure and which has a willingness- are beneficial for people with disability and to-nav for amenities such to society as a whole as lighting cleanliness timetabling wi-fi access etc Increased Increased accessibility of public transport will Quantitative Induced demand is accessibility encourage existing nublic transport users to Quantitutive estimated using analysis accessionity take more trins and encourage new users to conducted for the Access take nublic transport for specific cohorts for All reforms in the LIK targeted by the reforms by Steer Davies Gleave and Duckenfield et al Increased Improved accessibility of public transport will Qualitative Description of the impact ontionality provide an alternative transport ontion to Quantative on beneficiaries and optionality people with disability which has the potential assets ungraded to improve engagement and accessibility of other service and reduce costs to the user Enhanced Improved accessibility of public transport will Qualitative Description of the impact independence increase the likelihood of using public Quantative on beneficiaries and and inclusion transport increasing confidence assets ungraded independence improving mental health and wellheing Improved health Improved accessibility of public transport will Qualitative Description of the impact outcomes enable better access to health services and Quantative on beneficiaries and outcomes facilities contributing to improved health assets ungraded outcomes for individuals with disability Improved access With more equitable access to public Qualitative Description of the impact to services transport people with disability will have Quantative on beneficiaries and greater access to government and non- assets upgraded government services.
+Impact Description Assessment Method overview Improved Improvements the condition and appearance Quantitative Application of Monash amenity of public transport will improve the overall University Public experience and of public transport users.
+Transport Amenity Values Improved amenity can be delivered through to public transport users, the reforms to physical infrastructure and which has a willingness- are beneficial for people with disability and to-pay for amenities such to society as a whole. as lighting, cleanliness, timetabling, wi-fi access, etc. Increased Increased accessibility of public transport will Quantitative Induced demand is accessibility encourage existing public transport users to estimated using analysis take more trips and encourage new users to conducted for the Access take public transport, for specific cohorts for All reforms in the UK targeted by the reforms. by Steer Davies Gleave and Duckenfield et al. Increased Improved accessibility of public transport will Qualitative Description of the impact optionality provide an alternative transport option to on beneficiaries and people with disability which has the potential assets upgraded to improve engagement and accessibility of other service and reduce costs to the user.
+Enhanced Improved accessibility of public transport will Qualitative Description of the impact independence increase the likelihood of using public on beneficiaries and and inclusion transport increasing confidence, assets upgraded independence, improving mental health and wellbeing.
+Improved health Improved accessibility of public transport will Qualitative Description of the impact outcomes enable better access to health services and on beneficiaries and facilities contributing to improved health assets upgraded outcomes for individuals with disability.
+Improved access With more equitable access to public Qualitative Description of the impact to services transport, people with disability will have on beneficiaries and greater access to government and non- assets upgraded government services.
 Greater sense of A higher uptake of public transport usage will Qualitative Description of the impact connection to lead to a range of flow on outcomes for the on beneficiaries and community and community.
 Individuals may develop a assets upgraded place greater sense of connection to their community and participation in activities - social, cultural, leisure, sports, events, volunteering, etc. Increased Improved access to public transport will Qualitative Description of the impact opportunities for allow people with disability to access on beneficiaries and education and education and employment more easily - assets upgraded employment increasing quantity and variability of opportunities.
-Economic costs 1 1 1 Compliance costs Administrative costs reflect the cost incurred Quantitative Administrative costs will (administrative) by regulated entities primarily to be sourced from the demonstrate compliance with the regulation public transport survey such as record keeping, etc. Compliance costs These costs reflect the costs incurred to Quantitative Substantiative costs will (substantive) deliver the regulated outcomes being sought be sourced from the such as capital, operations and maintenance Public Transport Survey, costs, client costs and contingency.
-RLB quantity surveyors and ATAP guidelines Costs of delay Delay costs relate to expenses and loss of Qualitative Description of the impact income incurred by a regulated entity on beneficiaries and through an application or approval delay. assets upgraded
+Economic costs Compliance costs Administrative costs reflect the cost incurred Quantitative Administrative costs will (administrative) by regulated entities primarily to be sourced from the demonstrate compliance with the regulation public transport survey such as record keeping, etc. Compliance costs These costs reflect the costs incurred to Quantitative Substantiative costs will (substantive) deliver the regulated outcomes being sought be sourced from the such as capital, operations and maintenance Public Transport Survey, costs, client costs and contingency.
+RLB quantity surveyors and ATAP guidelines Costs of delay Delay costs relate to expenses and loss of Qualitative Description of the impact income incurred by a regulated entity on beneficiaries and through an application or approval delay.
+1 assets upgraded